Immigrant Urban Farmer’s Project

 Introduction:

 Pathways to agricultural pursuits for urban communities can be uncertain.
 Agriculture-oriented resource allocation tends to be directed to rural areas, and professional development initiatives in urban areas often leave out agricultural skills and enterprises.
 This creates a challenge in accessing a clear pathway into the agriculture industry for aspiring urban farmers.
 For refugee, immigrant, and migrant populations, this pathway is even less certain.
 While this population can be particularly well suited for urban agriculture, as many have transferable skills from their home country that can be applied in a U.S. urban agriculture context, they require additional support services that most professional development opportunities do not provide.
-By providing a pathway for immigrants to participate in the agricultural workforce, the Urban Immigrant Farmers Project will position aspiring farmers to overcome key vocational barriers in earning income via the agricultural sector and support a new network of inspired urban farmers.
+By providing a pathway for immigrants to participate in the agricultural workforce, the Urban Immigrant Farmers Project positioned aspiring farmers to overcome key vocational barriers in earning income via the agricultural sector and supported a new network of inspired urban farmers.

 Cooperators